jacek99/structlog4j/README.md

 StructLog4J is implemented itself on top of the SLF4J API.
 Therefore any application that already uses SLF4J can start using it immediately as it requires no other changes to existing logging configuration.

-Instead of the standard SLF4J Logger, you must instantiate instead the StructLog4J Logger:
+Instead of the standard SLF4J Logger, you must instantiate the StructLog4J Logger:

     private ILogger log = SLoggerFactory.getLogger(MyClass.class);